 All patient care outside the SINFONIA trial intervention will be conducted according to routine clinical practice and local guidelines, by experienced anaesthetists.
-Anaesthetists will be reminded of best practice with regards to neuromuscular monitoring, in keeping with national guidance 26.
+Anaesthetists will be reminded of best practice with regards to neuromuscular monitoring, in keeping with national guidance .
 More detailed guidance on the trial interventions will be provided to sites during trial-specific training.
+IMP doses are calculated based on actual body weight.